ljw1004/csharpspec/csharp/expressions.md

 The predefined reference type equality operators require one of the following:

-*  Both operands are a value of a type known to be a *reference-type* or the literal `null`.
+*  Both operands are a value of a type known to be a *reference_type* or the literal `null`.
 Furthermore, an explicit reference conversion (§6.2.4) exists from the type of either operand to the type of the other operand.
-*  One operand is a value of type `T` where `T` is a *type-parameter* and the other operand is the literal `null`.
+*  One operand is a value of type `T` where `T` is a *type_parameter* and the other operand is the literal `null`.
 Furthermore `T` does not have the value type constraint.

 Unless one of these conditions are true, a binding-time error occurs.
 Notable implications of these rules are: